 BETTER (Better Education through Teacher Training and Empowerment for Results) is intended to improve the quality of education for girls and boys in Mozambique by elevating the quality of teacher education at four of the country’s teacher training institutes, attended by approximately 1,200 student-teachers.

 Specific improvements will promote gender equality, student-centered methodologies, literacy and language skills, and the creation of quality teaching materials in local languages and in sufficient quantities.

-The 7-year program (2015-2022) will impact 150 primary schools where student-teachers complete their practicums, representing nearly 50,000 primary school students.
+The multi-year program (2015-2023) will impact 150 primary schools where student-teachers complete their practicums, representing nearly 50,000 primary school students.
 Although the impact is still being measured, the Mozambican Ministry of Education and Human Development has committed to eventually extending the approach to all 10 of the country’s provinces.

 ARTICLES & PUBLICATIONS

 Associação Progresso is a two-time UNESCO Award-winning Mozambican civil society organization focused on supporting the quality of education in the country.
 In 2015, they were awarded the UNESCO King Sejong Literacy Prize recognized for innovation in regard to its “Literacy in Local Language, a Springboard for Gender Equality” program.
 Progresso received its first UNESCO International Reading Association Literacy Prize in 2005.